KRoperUK/BulkSS/README.md

 # BulkSS

+## Warning

+>This is an early release project.
+This code is not tested properly, may not function correctly.
+Use with caution.
+You are responsible for any errors that arise from using this project.

 ## About

 One issue I've found with StaffSavvy is that it takes ages to fill in multiple shift offers.
 This Chrome Extension solves that.